If you’re after a new laptop for music production, you may be struggling to decide which one to get.

 So if you don’t mind the higher price tag, and you’re looking for a truly premium Windows laptop experience, this is probably going to be the one for you.

-And there you have it, my top 5 pics for the best laptop for music production in 2021.
+And there you have it, my top 5 pics for the best laptop for music production.
 With all the different options to suit different people’s preferences, hopefully, you’ve found the one for you.

 Or if these laptops are a bit out of your price range, I also have a list of the best laptops for music production under $500.